WARNING : This is the horrible truth about teaching in Queensland.

 Queensland students will not be safe at school until teachers who report child abuse are safe from victimisation or "payback".

-(2) Queensland teachers are punished for trying to initiate change.
+(2) Queensland teachers are punished for trying to deal with problems.

-This involves groups of unsupervised children from their classes roaming about the school, disrupting the other classes.
+This twitty "philosophy" involves groups of unsupervised children from their classes roaming about the school, disrupting the other classes.

 It has been going on for months.